-IPART recommends the auditor, licensee management and IPART staff are present at a close-out meeting for each operational audit.
+IPART recommends the auditor, licensee management and IPART staff are present at a summary meeting for each operational audit.
+We recommend the meeting is held at the conclusion of the site interviews.
 During this meeting, the auditor (or IPART) is to outline the timeline of the reporting process and the requirements of the licensee at each date.
 Also the licensee and auditor should attempt to resolve any diverging opinions regarding the audit findings.
 If not resolved, the issue should be noted for further discussion.

-The close-out meeting should present an overview of the audit process that was undertaken.
-The auditor should:
+The summary meeting should present an overview of the audit process that was undertaken.
+The auditor should, where possible: